 - In a mixing bowl, whisk together your cashew butter with syrup, until combined.

 - Add your dry ingredients and mix very well, until a thick batter is formed.
 If it's too thin, add extra coconut flour.
 If the batter is too thick, add extra milk/water to thin out.

-- Line an 8 x 8-inch or 10 x 10-inch pan with parchment paper.
+- Line an 8 x 8-inch pan with parchment paper.
 Transfer your gingerbread cookie batter into it and press firmly into place.
 Spread your cream cheese frosting on top.

 - Refrigerate your bars for at least 30 minutes, to firm up.